 Your cart is currently empty.

 Why is the practice of counterfeiting money such a hot issue in this country?
-Well, believe it or not; the United States dollar bills have a large number of hi-tech security features, making the dollar is one of the most advanced currencies in the world.
-The US also have a dedicated government agency, the Secret Service, specializing in combating counterfeiting.
+Well, believe it or not; the United States dollar bills have a large number of hi-tech security features, making the dollar one of the most advanced currencies in the world.
+The US also has a dedicated government agency, the Secret Service, specializing in combating counterfeiting.
 However, all this security comes at a price: it’s expensive to print US dollars!
 So why such an intense focus on combating fake bills?
 The roots of the counterfeiting problem go way back.
 Fake dollars have been in circulation in the US since the days of colonial rule, followed by a huge increase in counterfeiting during the Civil War.
 Thus, history has made counterfeiting a critical issue in the USA.

-Now, let’s see how to detect a fake vs real bill.
-Here is an easy mnemonic: there are seven US bills ($1, $2, $5, $10, $20, $50, $100) and seven steps to authenticate them.
-If you forget how many steps, count in your head the number different-denomination US bills.
+There are seven US bills ($1, $2, $5, $10, $20, $50, $100) and seven steps to authenticate them.
+If you forget how many steps, count in your head the number of different-denomination US bills.

 The size and weight of US paper currency are tightly controlled.
 All seven US bills are 2.61 inches wide by 6.14 inches in length and 0.0042 inches thick, and each weighs 1 gram.
 Stack all the bills you have and see if any are the wrong size, even if only slightly.